-If your computer's hard disk drive is S.M.A.R.T. aware and you're running Windows 95, the taskbar lights will keep you apprised as to how your hard disk drive is operating (refer to the following table).
+If your computer's hard disk drive is S.M.A.R.T. aware and you are running Windows 95, Digital's S.M.A.R.T.
+Monitor will keep you apprised as to how your hard disk drive is operating.